Nostr

 index.ts

-: Main server and tool registrationnote/note-tools.ts
+: Main server and tool registrationprofile/profile-tools.ts

-: Profile and notes functionality (Documentation)zap/zap-tools.ts
+: Note creation, signing, publishing, and reading functionality (Documentation)zap/zap-tools.ts

 : Zap-related functionality (Documentation)nips/nips-tools.ts